 But wait, there's more.

 When I decided to push ahead with the podcast idea and utilise The Covid 19 lockdown to approach the project as if it were my job, I did so with intention.
 I stuck a pink post-it note on my bedroom door with the words "Eloquent HQ" on it.
 The next morning I made my bed, changed my clothes and sat at my desk with yet more intention.
 As I started sorting through copious accumulated notes - with a view to editing them together for my inaugural podcast, I selected one of Blindboy's podcasts, to listen to for inspiration.
 I'd fallen behind by several months and usually I'm a stickler for chronological digestion of everything, like TV Shows and movie franchises.
-But because he'd been in Australia the previous month, so I impulsively clicked on an ep that was only a couple of weeks old.
+But because he'd been in Australia the previous month, so I selected an much more recent ep.
 It turned out, that in this one he was answering listener questions.
 I'd written to him ages ago, but I had zero expectations.

 Then at 22 minutes and 40 seconds, in between sucks on his vape, I heard him say: "Rose asks: do you have advice for other frustrated and fucked up creatives who lack confidence for whatever reason.
 What was it that made you truly believe in yourself to the extent that you do, given your previous battles with anxiety?"

-Of all the precise moments to be listening to that particular episode - completely out of order - I somehow I managed to nail it.
-The very second I needed to hear a pep talk...it was delivered to me personally, by my favourite podcasting role model and personal hero.
+Of all the moments to be listening to THAT episode - out of order - I totally nailed it.
+The second I needed a personalised pep talk...it was delivered by my favourite podcasting role model and hero.

 *Sign number three.